Large, moderate deviations principle and $\alpha$-limit for the 2D Stochastic LANS-$\alpha$: Abstract

 \section{Abstract}

 In this paper we consider the Lagrangian Averaged Navier-Stokes Equations, also known as, LANS-$\alpha$ Navier-Stokes model on the two dimensional torus.
-We assume that the noise is cylindrical Wiener process and its coefficient is multiplied by $\sqrt{\alpha}$.
+We assume that the noise is a cylindrical Wiener process and its coefficient is multiplied by $\sqrt{\alpha}$.
 We then study through the lenses of the large and moderate deviations principle the behaviour of the trajectories of the solutions of the stochastic system as $\alpha$ goes to 0.
-We first show that as $\alpha$ goes to 0, the solutions of the stochastic LANS-$\alpha$ converge in probability to the solutions of the deterministic Navier-Stokes equations.
-Then, we present a unifying approach to the proof of the two deviations principles and express the rate function in term of the solution of the Navier-Stokes equations.
+Instead of giving two separate proofs of the two deviations principles we present a unifying approach to the proof of the LDP and MDP and express the rate function in term of the unique solution of the Navier-Stokes equations.
 Our proof is based on the weak convergence approach to large deviations principle.
+As a by-product of our analysis we also prove that the solutions of the stochastic LANS-$\alpha$ model converge in probability to the solutions of the deterministic Navier-Stokes equations.